djennedy/Tenacity/README.md

 ## What's next for Tenacity
 We would like to implement a database on Tenacity so that it will not lose memory if a shutdown occurs.
 Implementing a language filtering system would be a good step forward to avoid anybody sending harmful messages.
 ## How to add it to your server
-https://discord.com/api/oauth2/authorize?client_id=944471932475150356&permissions=8&scope=bot%20applications.commands
+Click on this link to add the bot to your server!
+Enjoy! https://discord.com/api/oauth2/authorize?client_id=944471932475150356&permissions=8&scope=bot%20applications.commands